filecoin-project/filecoin-docs/docs/mine/lotus/miner-lifecycle.md

 Lotus [seal workers](seal-workers.md) can be restarted any time, but if they are in the middle of one of the sealing steps, then the operation will start again (from the last checkpoint).

 ::: warning
-There is a maximum of three attempts to complete a sealing operation before it is fully started from scratch (_pre-commit1_ phase).
+There is a maximum of three attempts to complete the _precommit2_ operation before sealing is fully started from scratch (_pre-commit1_ phase).
 :::

 ## Changing storage locations